 • The seller cannot make required municipal repairs

 • Seller requests Buyer to pay Seller’s customary costs to meet short sale lender’s net requirements

 Once the lender takes back the property in the foreclosure process, the property is then called Bank Owned or REO (real estate owned).
 Several other considerations exist for Buyers of REO property which may prove frustrating for Buyers.
-Note however, these transactions have less issues than the short sale purchase, but typically the price may be higher for an REO property.
+Note, however, these transactions have fewer issues than the short sale purchase, but typically the price may be higher for an REO property.

 Please note the following special delays / risks associated with REOs:

 • The home may be winterized and inspections are difficult or delayed.